AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/product-profiles.md

 * **AEM User**: An AEM User, is an author who creates and reviews the content, for example, pages, assets, and publications before it is published to your website.
 AEM Users are the users in your organization who use AEM as a Cloud Service as part of the agreement with Adobe.
 AEM Authors and Users require to access AEM to do their tasks.
 The `Users_xxx` product profile is assigned to AEM users.

    >[!NOTE]
-   >Every user assigned to an AEM as a Cloud Service product profile has (readonly) access to Cloud Manager.
+   >Every user assigned to an AEM as a Cloud Service product profile has (read only) access to Cloud Manager.

 ## Cloud Manager Product Profiles {#cloud-manager-product-profiles}

 Cloud Manager has pre-configured product profiles, or more simply, role based permissions.
 Your system administrator will be responsible for setting up your Cloud Manager team by assigning the to these product profiles, and must familiarize themselves with these product profiles, and which team member to assign them to.
+>[!NOTE]
+>Refer to [Role Based Permissions in Cloud Manager](/help/onboarding/getting-access-to-aem-in-cloud/roles-responsibilities.md) for more details.

 Each of the product profiles have specific permissions associated with it.
 For example, if you are in the role of a: